ronnyml/snowplow-wiki/technical-documentation/3-enrich/Scala-Kinesis-Enrich.md

 It is designed to be used downstream of the [[Scala Stream Collector]].

-It also supports reading raw events from `stdio` and writing enriched events to `stdout`, which is useful for debugging.
+It also supports reading raw events from `stdin` and writing enriched events to `stdout`, which is useful for debugging.

 Scala Kinesis Enrich utilizes the [scala-common-enrich][common-enrich] Scala project to enrich events and the [SnowplowRawEvent][schema] for reading Thrift-serialized objects collected with the Scala Stream Collector.